Worms

 Dodecaceria

 I’m pretty sure this colonial worm is Dodecaceria pacifica.
 If it is, you might know it as Dodecaceria fewkesi, but things change, and it now goes by Dodecaceria pacifica, at least in some circles.
 The first time I touched a mound, its rough hardness surprised me.
 Besides the worms within, the structures are composed of calcareous tubes embedded in cemented sand that can handle rough surf.
 Even so, most I’ve seen are set back slightly or located on indirect exposures.
-Colonies I’ve come across are mounted on vertical surfaces or, nearly so, either big walls or the edges of tidepools.
+Colonies I’ve come across are mounted on vertical surfaces or, nearly so, either on big walls or the edges of tidepools.
 Eroded colony fragments, sometimes called false brain coral, are a treat to find washed up on the beach or among the cobbles.
-I share a few more words and images in Construction on the Coast.

-I only know this worm from its clear tubes, which wash up abundantly on exposed sandy beaches.
+I only know the worm below from its clear tubes, which wash up abundantly, and I do mean abundantly, on exposed sandy beaches.
 When folks in my orbit call them cellophane tube worms, they refer to Spiochaetopterus costarum.
 Here’s a short Seagrant/Hatfield Visitor Center piece on them with a photo of the tubes and a bit of cheerleading for cellophane tube worm as a common name.
 If that’s what they are, Lamb and Hanby use jointed three-section tubeworm, and the iNaturalist crowd goes with glassy tubeworm.
-Whatever way you lean, look for them in the fresh wrack.
+Whatever way you lean, look for the tubes among fresh wrack.

 References